Samsung Singapore Opens Three New Samsung Experience Stores

-> The Changi Airport Terminal 2 outlet will offer travellers and locals tax-free purchase options within departure hall

-> New stores will be managed by OTTNO, offering retail experiences for customers to touch, see and feel latest Samsung products

-SINGAPORE - Media OutReach Newswire - 23 July 2024 - Samsung Electronics Singapore today announced that it has partnered with OTTNO, an experienced consumer electronics reseller to open three new Samsung Experience Stores (SES) in Singapore.
+SINGAPORE - 23 July 2024 - Samsung Electronics Singapore today announced that it has partnered with OTTNO, an experienced consumer electronics reseller to open three new Samsung Experience Stores (SES) in Singapore.

 The three stores are located at Changi Airport Terminal 2 (Departure Area), Compass One and Junction 8, expanding the brand’s physical presence to allow customers more options to experience the latest innovations from Samsung.
 This will bring the total number of Samsung Experience Stores to 12 in Singapore, with more to follow in the future.